onsala-space-observatory/CLASSIC/README.md

-* A Python interface to the CLASSIC data container
+# A Python interface to the CLASSIC data container

 The CLASSIC data container is a a digital format for single-dish or interferometric radio-astronomy data used by the GILDAS software.
-The format is described in [[https://www.researchgate.net/publication/262378314_IRAM_memo_2013-2_CLASSIC_Data_Container][IRAM Memo 2013-2]], which is also distributed with this software.
+The format is described in [IRAM Memo 2013-2](https://www.researchgate.net/publication/262378314_IRAM_memo_2013-2_CLASSIC_Data_Container), which is also distributed with this software.

 The software consists of two parts: